nodejs/website-redesign/README.md

 Any member of the website-redesign initiative attached to the current phase of the project will be added to a future phase as the project moves forward.

-Any member of the website-redesign iniative who prefers to begin contributing at a specific future phase is welcome to make a PR adding their handle to that phase.
+Any member of the website-redesign initiative who prefers to begin contributing at a specific future phase is welcome to make a PR adding their handle to that phase.

 * [@amiller-gh](https://github.com/amiller-gh) - **Adam Miller**, CommComm